Pathoschild/smapi-mod-dump/source/Warp Network/README.md

 # Warp Network
 Warp Network is a flexible and lightweight fast-travel mod for Stardew Valley.
 It is designed to be easily expandable and easy-to-use.
 For more information on integrating mods, please see the wiki.

-## Requirements
-* SMAPI 3.9.4+
-* SpaceCore 2.9.0+

-## Installation
-Warp Network is installed like any other SMAPI mod- simply unzip it and drop it into the `Stardew Valley/Mods` folder.
-Make sure to also install the correct versions of SMAPI & SpaceCore!

 ## Configuration
 Warp Network can be configured either in-game (if Generic Mod Config Menu is also installed), or by directly editing the `config.json`file in the Warp Network mod folder.
 (Note: you need to run the game with the mod loaded **at least once** before the config file will appear.)